Coursenvy had just launched and the team tasked me with scaling the business.

 3) Finally, retarget and convert the lead into a sale!

 No matter what your sales funnel is leading to, you need to identify your end goal!
 This can include:

 - Growing your Email List

 - Increasing Website Traffic (or building up Pixel Traffic for Retargeting)

 Not many people go from ZERO to SALE instantly… so you need to warm the user up first and build an online relationship with them by:

 - Building your brand awareness and sharing your product/service benefits.

 - Providing value for free (EX: share a PILLAR blog post with a ton of free value, such as www.coursenvy.com/free-backlinks).

-- Capturing leads via a lead magnet/giveaway (lead can be a custom audience or email).
+- Capturing leads via a lead magnet/giveaway (for example, a lead can be a Facebook Custom Audience or email address).

-- Retargeting this lead to convert into a sale (or whatever your goal is).
+- Retargeting this lead to convert them into a sale (or whatever your goal is).